-Make sure your offering stands out amongst the schoolyard spread with our transportation tips and expert finishing touches
+Make sure your traybakes, cookies and cakes stand out with our guide for what to bake, transportation tips and expert finishing touches.

 Fundraise for a charity or good cause while showing off your baking flair – the ever-popular bake sale is a winner all-round.
 To make your cake stand out among the tufts of buttercream and colourful sprinkles, we have some suggestions for creating showstoppers with minimal hassle.